Anaïs fell into it when she was little. Even if she first tried to work...

 Château Saint-Vincent is a family estate taken over by the fourth generation since 2001...

 Bordeaux, Saint-Emilion grand cru

 Pierre-Etienne's first childhood memories are meals at the end of the harvest!
-As you will have understood, the vines naturally imposed themselves on him to become his passion and then his profession.
-Its key word: respect for the terroirs and what they offer us.
-As when he kindly quotes Saint-Exupéry to explain his working philosophy: "We do not inherit the land of our ancestors, but we borrow it from our children".Lire plus Learn more
+You will have understood it, the vines naturally imposed themselves on him to become his passion, then his me...Lire plus Learn more